cmgoffena13/DE-Capstone-Portfolio-1/README.md

 6. [Airflow Orchestration](#Airflow-Orchestration)

 ## Technology Choices
-From a skillset I am proficient in SQL and Python, which led me to choose these tools:
+From a skillset perspective I am proficient in SQL and Python, which led me to choose these tools:
  - **Airflow**: dependable and mature orchestration tool to handle dependencies
- - **Docker**: used to easily spin up Astronomer/Airflow environment and needed environment reproducibility
+ - **Docker**: used to easily spin up Astronomer/Airflow environment and great environment reproducibility
  - **AWS**: most mature cloud provider and easy to integrate with using the Python AWS SDK
  - **Snowflake**: easy integration due to SnowPark and Snowflake's COPY INTO command made it super easy to move data from S3 buckets into the warehouse.
 All Snowflake queries can be found in `include/snowflake`
  - **DBT**: popular SQL abstraction tool that allowed me to easily document the SQL models, write tests, and handle data lineage